MatanYadaev/laravel-eloquent-spatial/API.md

 $placeWithCentroid = Place::query()
     ->withCentroid('polygon')
-    ->withCast('centroid', Point:class) // This is important, otherwise the centroid will be returned as a binary string.
+    ->withCasts(['centroid' => Point::class]) // This is important, otherwise the centroid will be returned as a binary string.
     ->first();

 echo $placeWithDistance->centroid; // POINT(0 0)